GlenKPeterson/Paguro/README.md

 120ms: Transform

  - Therefore: Replace View and Sequence with Transform.
 It seems in every way superior.
+ - Complete [Transformation Description](https://github.com/GlenKPeterson/One-off_Examples/blob/master/src/main/java/org/organicdesign/fp/experiments/TransDesc.java) (currently in the One-off Examples project until it's ready for prime time).
 - Have an Ordered version of Transform as well as the (default) unreliable order.
 Only the ordered version can be used for implementing things like equals() and hashCode()
  - Change/add brief StaticImports methods for most used collections: vec() for PersistentVector can then replace all other varargs arguments with List's.
 Also t2() for Tuple2, t3() for Tuple3, etc. makes constructing immutable data a snap.
  - Bring unit test coverage back above 80%, or 85% if sensible.
  - Update JavaDoc, esp.
 Im vs. Unmod